Rishi2600/Rust-Lang/README.md

 2. Got some basic understanding of cargo - `cargo init`, `cargo build`, `cargo run`

 3. Chatper-1 consists of constants, variables, and shadowing

+4. CHapter-2 consists of control-flow => If...else, loop as a part of control-flow